-The framework established under the BTFA and its regulations includes enforcement tools giving Metrolinx the ability to carry out inspections, issue stop-work orders and Non-Compliance Notifications (NCN) for non-compliant works that have the potential to pose imminent or future danger to the construction of Priority Transit Projects within the Corridor Control Lands.
+The framework established under the BTFA and its regulations includes enforcement tools to ensure compliance with Metrolinx Corridor Development Permit conditions.
+Permit enforcement includes the ability for Metrolinx to carry out inspections, issue stop-work orders and Non-Compliance Notifications (NCN) for non-compliant works that have the potential to pose imminent or future danger to the construction of Priority Transit Projects within the Transit Corridor Lands and permit buffers.
 Upon inspection, Metrolinx can issue a:

-Non-Compliance Notification (NCN), for noncompliance of work under Metrolinx Corridor Development Permit conditions; subject to a 30-day (or other duration defined by Metrolinx) resolution, after which continued non-compliance escalates to the issuance of a Stop-work-order;
+Non-Compliance Notification (NCN), for noncompliance of work under Metrolinx Corridor Development Permit conditions; subject to 30 Calendar days (or other duration defined by Metrolinx) resolution, after which continued non-compliance escalates to the issuance of a Stop-work-order;

-Stop-work-order, for noncompliance of work that poses an imminent impact to the construction of a Priority Transit Project within the Corridor Control Lands; work-stoppage shall be in effect for specific work identified by Metrolinx, until the impact is eliminated/removed and all conditions on the Stop-work-order are satisfied.
+Stop-work-order, for noncompliance of work that poses an imminent impact to the construction of a Priority Transit Project within the Transit Corridor Lands and permit buffers; work-stoppage shall be in effect for specific work identified by Metrolinx, until the impact is eliminated/removed and all conditions on the Stop-work-order are satisfied.
 A stop-work order can also be issued for work occurring without a Corridor Development Permit.

-If included as a condition for a Corridor Development Permit, the frequency of Construction inspections and items to be inspected by Metrolinx staff or designated representatives shall be dependent upon the type of development and proximity to the Corridor Control Lands.
+If included as a condition for a Corridor Development Permit, the frequency of construction inspections and items to be inspected by Metrolinx staff or designated representatives shall be dependent upon the type of development and proximity to the Transit Corridor Lands and permit buffers.
 The following is a listing of typical submittal items that have the potential to pose conflicts and/or risks to a Priority Transit Project, and are subject to construction inspection and enforcement for conformance to Metrolinx Corridor Development Permit conditions; submittal items are further defined and expanded in the Technical Requirements section in Appendix A:

 - (a) Building/Structure Clearances and Proximity to Metrolinx Infrastructure

 - (b) Pre/Post Construction Condition Survey

 - (c) Construction Management Plan

 - (d) Demolition Work Plan

 - (e) Grading, Excavations, Shoring & Tie-Back Plan

 - (f) Ground Instrumentation & Monitoring Plan (GIMP)

 - (g) Crane Swing Plan

 - (h) Safety Work Plan

-- (i) Quality Work Plan - (j) Risk Assessment Work Plan
+- (i) Quality Work Plan

+- (j) Risk Assessment Work Plan